Why 9/11 Was No Radical Break With American History

 That relaxed self-perception and way of acting, domestically and internationally, is rooted in the material superiority and level of technological sophistication of the United States.
 As a result, the country — a global symbol of admiration and/or envy, even by its most ardent opponents in the world at large — felt, and acted, in a remarkably relaxed and non-fear-driven manner.

 Living without fear, it is important to note, represented quite a departure from the American past, especially on the domestic front, where life had indeed traditionally been quite fear-driven.
-The task of continental conquest, of settlers and the frontier, of the entire unrootedness of one’s existence, attested to that.
+The task of continental conquest, of settlers and the frontier, of the entire unrootedness of one’s existence, attested to that, aplenty.

 The lack of a dependable social safety net, in contrast to the practices of other rich nations, made this existential threat a very personal one.
 It had — and has — a direct effect on the outlook of individuals, families and communities alike.

 At times, that underlying fear factor manifested itself in other areas, such as when it found a rather vivid expression in the sphere of foreign policy.
 Just consider the case of the repeatedly irrational fear of Soviet might — and the McCarthyite wave of the 1950s.

 9/11 brought a sudden, shocking and full-blown return to the fear factor in American daily life.
 The first, very public sign, bewildering at least to foreign observers, came with the launch of the now-infamous five-tiered, color-coded terror warning system.
 That system was abandoned only in January 2011.

 The reason why this event gelled and resonated so much in the public mind had a great deal to do with the economic news of the 2000s and certainly of the current decade.
 Economic strife has greatly heightened the sense of fear in people’s everyday existence.

 The rather sparsely spun social safety net in the United States aggravates those underlying fears.
 While this connection is not usually made, a thin social safety net may have advantages for corporate cost structures and the government’s budget, but it definitely does increase the wear and tear on the people themselves in their daily existence.